jpowell127/sweetCarousel/README.md

 ## Custom Parameters

 Sweet carousel comes with a defualt set of images served up via Amazon CloudFront along with a default set of captions but you can provide your own by passing in an array of slides as shown below.
-Make sure all your images are the exact same size and don't forget to pass in the width of your images.
+Make sure all of your images are the exact same size and don't forget to pass in the width of your images.
 You can also pass in an option to include a border as shown below.
+Sweet Carousel takes care of the rest.
+How sweet is that?

 ```javascript
 $(document).ready(function(){